Myomectomy

 Recovery after abdominal myomectomy takes four to six weeks.
 During this time, avoid heavy lifting or any type of strenuous activity.
 Depending on your job, you may need to take four to eight weeks off work.

-But Vargas stresses that it’s important to stay mobile during recovery by walking each day.
-“Becoming sedentary can increase the risk of deep vein thrombosis, which are blood clots in your legs that can travel to your lungs (pulmonary embolism) and be life-threatening.
-You can also lose muscle mass and become deconditioned, which further prolongs recovery.”
+It’s important to stay mobile during recovery by walking each day.
+Becoming sedentary can increase the risk of deep vein thrombosis, which is blood clots in the legs that can travel to the lungs (pulmonary embolism) and become life-threatening.
+You can also lose muscle mass and become deconditioned, which further prolongs recovery.

-Robotic-assisted or laparoscopic myomectomy
+Laparoscopic or Robotic-assisted myomectomy

 Laparoscopic myomectomy is a minimally invasive procedure to remove uterine fibroids.
 A surgeon makes four tiny incisions in your abdomen then uses a laparoscope, which is a special instrument that contains a light and video camera, to operate through the incisions.
 Your surgeon views the surgery on a video monitor.